gluster/glusterfs/doc/hacker-guide/en-US/markdown/coding-standard.md

 the initializations.
 After that, the `success' control flow should be linear.
 Any error conditions should cause a `goto` to a single point, `out`.
-At that point, the code should detect the error that has occured and do appropriate cleanup.
+At that point, the code should detect the error that has occurred and do appropriate cleanup.

 ```
 int32_t